weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 ## Explorer Search Features
-With indexing and search we are able to explore some of the features that we would provide or think to provide in explorer and how they could be brought on.
+With indexing and search we are able to explore some of the features that we would provide or think to provide in Explorer and how they could be brought on.

 ### Search by labels